timothepearce/lisp-ast/README.md

 # LISP to AST Parser

 This project is a simple LISP to Abstract Syntax Tree (AST) parser written in Python 3.11.
-It allows you to convert LISP code into an AST which is useful for a variety of purposes such as code analysis, optimization and execution.
+It allows you to convert LISP code into an AST, which is useful for a variety of purposes, such as code analysis, optimization, and execution.

 ## Installation